Image by F1 Digitals from Pixabay

 Apprenticeships are sometimes overlooked, so you may be surprised by the options available.
 Between August 19th and September 6th there are a number of Apprenticeship Roadshow events (and three job fairs) taking place around the county – check out the dates and venues here.
 If you want to know more about apprenticeships in general, this Parents’ Pack was updated in May 2019 and has lots of information.

-Finally, some young people find the summer holidays hard because of depression so the Blurt Foundation has some tips to help.
+Finally, some young people find the summer holidays hard because of depression so the Blurt Foundation has some tips to help students.
 Anyone up to the age of 25 who is experiencing a mental health crisis can text the Young Minds’ Crisis Messenger service for support.

 Are the summer holidays ever child’s play for parents?
 Well no, probably not, but hopefully some of our links to information may have helped.
 All the links above are just a selection – our summer special email updates have included even more!, If you’d like to receive our updates, we’ll need your email address – you can sign up here (and if you decide you don’t want them, just tell us).